Cerner Corporation Logo

 Employee Testimonials

-On the flip side, a number of employees mention that change can be slow and that decisions sometimes take a long time.
-A few long-tenured staff describe occasional frustration with legacy systems and bureaucracy.
-Overall, testimonials paint a picture of a purpose-driven workplace where people care about the product and their coworkers.
+On the other hand, some employees point out that change can be slow, and decisions can drag.
+Long-tenured staff occasionally voice frustration with legacy systems and bureaucracy.
+Still, the general sentiment describes a purpose-driven place where people genuinely care about the product and their colleagues.

 Company Culture